HKUST-CSIT5970-25S/assignment-1-wxxlamp/README.md

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.

-    <u>The connection speed of the EC2 instance in different regions is an order of magnitude slower than the connection speed in the same region.
+    <u style="color: skyblue">The connection speed of the EC2 instance in different regions is an order of magnitude slower than the connection speed in the same region.
 It means we must deploy the instances, databases and other resources in the same region to achieve better performance.</u>